DataDog/ecommerce-workshop/attack-box/README.md

 # Attack Box

-This is an attack container for simulating an adversary attempting to hack our online store.
+This is a container that simulates an adversary attempting to hack the online store.

-The attack script has 3 stages:
+The script has 3 stages:
 1) Malicious SSH configuration
 2) Gobuster
 3) Hydra